-The Respondent failed to comply with Para 3 of the INDRP which requires that it is the responsibility of the Respondent to ensure before the registration of the impugned domain name by him that the domain name registration does not infringe or violate someone else's rights.
+The Respondent failed to comply with Para 3 of the INDRP which requires that it is the responsibility of the Respondent to ensure before the registration of the impugned, domain name by him that the domain name registration does not infringe or violate someone else's rights..

 The Complainant has given sufficient evidence to prove trademark rights on the disputed domain name.
 Further, the Respondent's adoption and registration of the disputed domain name is dishonest and malafide.
 The Respondent had no previous connection with the disputed domain name and has clearly registered the disputed domain name in order to prevent the Complainant who is the owner of the said trademark from using and exercising proprietary rights in the said trademark in a corresponding domain name.
-The Respondent has not given any reason to register the domain name rightfully owned by the Complainant and therefore it can be presumed that the Respondent had registered the domain name only to make monetary benefit by selling the domain name to the rightful owner or his competitor.
+The Respondent has not given any reason to register the domain name rightfully owned by the Complainant and therefore it can be presumed that the Respondent had registered the domain name only to make monetary benefit by selling the domain name to the rightful owner or his competitor or to continue to host 'parking pages' as on the present website.